 Fork Lake would be considered Eutrophic based on the average of the three water parameters Secchi depth, total nitrogen and total phosphorus.
-Mesotrophic based on Secchi depth, Hypereutrophic based on total nitrogen, and Eutrophic based on total phosphorus.
+The trophic status would be Mesotrophic based on Secchi depth, Hypereutrophic based on total nitrogen, and Eutrophic based on total phosphorus.